aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 ![quicksight-status-code-pop.png](./assets/quicksight-status-code-pop.png)

+**Use case:** HTTP Status Codes (3xx, 4xx, 5xx) error code by Edge/PoP location can provide insight in troubleshooting issue (such as connectivity etc.)

 - Ensure that the selected region is **Ireland** in top right corner
 - Click the **Filter** icon in the QuickSight navigation pane